Mitchell-Suleymanov/Subslot-Optimizer/README.md

 # Subslot-Optimizer
 Subslot optimizer program for the game Kingdom Hearts Union Cross

+Next Steps:
+- Add in keyblades 5~15
+- Add in remaining buttons for improved UI
+- Function to sort the medals the user inputs.
+This will be important for later
+- Implement optimization algorithm
+- Finish additional functions to get certain information

 The purpose of this program is to optimize the subslots on your keyblade.
 The game does not have a feature which lets you optimize automatically, so this program will be able to do that for you.